Skip to content

 Did you know?
 LearnClash Premium ($59.99/year with a 7-day trial) costs less than Kahoot’s mid-tier Gold plan ($144/year).
 And Premium sits on top of an already feature-complete free tier.

 When we designed LearnClash’s pricing, we made a clear choice: every core learning feature stays free.
-Unlimited duels, every topic, ELO rankings, spaced repetition, the AI tutor Clash, zero ads, no hidden walls.
-Premium adds cosmetic rewards, streak freezes, and advanced per-topic stats.
+Daily duels, every topic, ELO rankings, spaced repetition, the AI tutor Clash, zero ads, no hidden walls.
+Premium adds cosmetic rewards, profile control, and advanced per-topic stats.

 Kahoot’s pricing splits across many tiers.
 Kahoot+ Study plans bundle the new AI study tools (AI Generator, Test Mode, step-by-step solver).
 Business plans add branding, analytics, single sign-on, and larger group sessions.
 Two thresholds matter:

-• The cheapest plan that unlocks AI generation: $3/month (Bronze)
+• The cheapest plan that unlocks AI generation: $3/month (Bronze, billed annually)

-• The cheapest plan that lets a small business host 50+ players live: $19/month (360 Pro Start)
+• The cheapest plan that lets a small business host 50+ players live: $19/month (360 Pro Start, billed annually)

 The bottom line on price: a group of friends can use LearnClash with full features forever, for free.
 On Kahoot, the moment your group tops 10 people, or you want AI study tools beyond Apple’s iOS 26 Quiz Starter, you hit a paywall.
 For another classroom-quiz pricing breakdown, see Kahoot vs Gimkit.